atridadl/atri.dad/src/content/blog/serverful-apps.md

 - Database: PostgreSQL
 - Cache: Redis

-I am working on moving away from Ably for the pub/sub as well, and then I will be fully transitioned away from third party services.
-Until then, the project is still most of the way there.
+I will definitely be going over this in more detail in a future post.
 If you have any questions about this, please feel free to reach out over email at [me@atri.dad](mailto:me@atri.dad).
 Thanks! 👋🏽